Half-Shot/bark-spec/PROPOSAL.md

 Essentially, this would be posted whenever you click like on a persons post.
 It would be send to the stream and then other clients can count each like for a post by the linked event id inside.

+#### 'org.bark.user'

+This would list a user's (current at the time) display name, sender id and (current) biography.
+These would be posted to dedicated 'phonebook' rooms which would allow people to do simple searches for users.

 ![Sketch of Web App](BarkSketch.png)

 ## Deliverables

 - I plan to deliver a complete web based client (approximately 2000-4000 lines of source code) by the end of the development period.
 More specifically, this means the styling, javascript source code and html documents used to develop it.
-- Full documentation on creating extentions and improvements to 'Bark'.
+- Full documentation on creating extensions and improvements to 'Bark'.

 ## Timeframe